ostromia/react-typescript-eslint-prettier-template/README.md

     - Reglup is built using React 19, React Router 7, and TypeScript 5.
     - No need to worry about deprecated software.

-- Standardised config files:
+- Standardised configuration files:

-    - All config files are formatted with a default `.config.js` or `.config.ts`.
-    - _(This will hopefully be just `.config.ts` soon with the release of Node 23.6.0.)_
+    - All configuration files use the `.config.ts` format as default.
-    - No need to worry about the several possible formats (`.prettierrc`, `.prettierrc.yaml`, `.prettierrc.cts` etc.) tools use for configuration.
+    - No need to worry about the several possible formats (`.prettierrc`, `.prettierrc.yaml`, `.prettierrc.cts` etc.) tools use.

 - Native GitHub Pages support: